equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

     ]
 ```

-### 3.1.3 Write documentation
+### 2.1.3 Write documentation

 Many people, especially those new to programming, or those working mainly on their own, stop after adding in-line comments to their code.
 However, as soon as a project becomes bigger or has multiple people working on or using it, writing proper documentation is crucial.

-In Python (and other programming languages), it is common practice to write so-called *doc-strings*.
-A doc-string, as the name suggests, is a string that contains documentation.
+In Python (and other programming languages), it is common practice to write so-called *docstrings*.
+A docstring, as the name suggests, is a string that contains documentation.
 These are typically spread over multiple lines and every function, class and module in Python should have one - and in fact already *has* one, implicitly.
 This can be exposed using a special attribute called `__doc__`, that every Python object has.

 Let's have a look!
 Open a console and type: